MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 For example, when a card is displayed for 10 users and only four users have performed an action, the value displayed is 40%.

-Also, at the bottom of each metric, a trend value is displayed for the past 30 days ago from the current day.
-For example, the metric value was 30% in the past 30 days ago and 40% on current day, the trend value displays a 10% increase in the utilization.
+Also, at the bottom of each metric, a trend value is displayed for the last 30 days from the current date.
+For example, the metric value was 30% in the last 30 days and 40% on current date, the trend value displays a 10% increase in the utilization.

 > [!NOTE]
 > The metric values are refreshed every 24 hours.

-The following metrics are available on an Insight card.
+The following metrics are available on the card.

 | Number | Metrics | Description |
 |------|---------|-------------|